-Hacettepe University Faculty of Letters Department of English Language and Literature

-SYLLABUS

-Title of the Course: IED 387 (02) British Novel II

-Course Credits: 3 (national), 5 ECTS

-Course Status: Required Semester: Fall 2014

-Instructor: Dr. Sinan Akıllı

-Office Hours: To be announced.

-Campus Phone: 297 8475 - Ext.
-133

-Email Address: sinanakilli@gmail.com

-Class Schedule: Tue.
-13:00-15:50 - B2/204

-I. Aim and Content: The main aim of this course is to develop the students' ability to understand the social, political, cultural, intellectual and literary climates of the Victorian era which is significant with its richness of forms, language and content.
+Hacettepe University Faculty of Letters Department of English Language and Literature SYLLABUS Title of the Course: IED 387 (03) British Novel II Course Credits: 3 (national), 5 ECTS Course Status: Required Semester: Fall 2017 Instructor: Assist.Prof.Dr.
+Sinan Akıllı Office Hours: TBD Campus Phone: 297 8475 - Ext.
+133 Email Address: sinanakilli@gmail.com Class Schedule: Tue.
+13:00-15:50 - B2/204 I. Aim and Content: The main aim of this course is to develop the students' ability to understand the social, political, cultural, intellectual and literary climates of the Victorian era which is significant with its richness of forms, language and content.
 In order to achieve this aim, detailed analysis of the novels will cover a large place throughout the course.

-II.Texts:

-Mary Shelley - Frankenstein (1818) Emily Brontë - Wuthering Heights (1847) Charles Dickens - Hard Times (1854) George Eliot - Silas Marner (1861) Thomas Hardy - Tess of the d'Urbervilles (1891) III.Course Outline:

-Week I-II (Sept.
-23, Sept.
-30): Background to the novel, the Victorian novel, the importance of this age in the novel genre, the characteristics of the Victorian period and novelists.
+II.Texts: Jane Austen - Northanger Abbey (1817) - Bildungsroman Emily Brontë - Wuthering Heights (1847) - (Emily is her own animal, resists stable genre tag) Charles Dickens - Hard Times (1854) - Industrial novel George Eliot - Silas Marner (1861) - Pastoral novel Oscar Wilde - The Picture of Dorian Gray (1891) - Gothic novel Thomas Hardy - Jude the Obscure (1895) - Provincial novel III.Course Outline: Week I-II (Sept.
+26, Oct.
+03): Background to the novel, the Victorian novel, the importance of this age in the novel genre, the characteristics of the Victorian period and novelists.
 Week III (Oct.
-7): Official holiday.
+10): The characteristics of the Victorian period and novelists.
 Week IV (Oct.
-14): Mary Shelley, her literary importance and the critical appreciation of Frankenstein Week V (Oct.
-21): Midterm I Week VI-VII (Oct.
-28, Nov.
-4): Emily Brontë, her literary importance and the critical appreciation of Wuthering Heights Week VIII-IX (Nov.
-11, Nov.
-18): Charles Dickens, his literary importance and the critical appreciation of Hard Times Week X (Nov.
-25): Midterm II Week XI-XII (Dec.
-2, Dec.
-9): George Eliot, her literary importance and the critical appreciation of Silas Marner Week XIII-XIV (Dec.
-16, Dec.
-23): Thomas Hardy, his literary importance and the critical appreciation of Tess of the d'Urbervilles IV.
-Method of Instruction: The course will begin with introductory lectures which will later on be followed by a close study of the novels through critical discussions in the class room.
-V. Requirements: Full attendance is unconditionally required.
+17): Jane Austen, her literary importance and the critical appreciation of Northanger Abbey Week V-VI (Oct.
+24-Oct.
+31): Emily Brontë, her literary importance and the critical appreciation of Wuthering Heights Week VII (Nov.
+07): Midterm I Week VIII-IX (Nov.
+14, Nov.
+21): Charles Dickens, his literary importance and the critical appreciation of Hard Times Week X (Nov.
+28): George Eliot, her literary importance and the critical appreciation of Silas Marner Week XI (Dec.05): Midterm II Week XII (Dec.
+12): Oscar Wilde, his literary importance and the critical appreciation of The Picture of Dorian Gray Week XIII (Dec.
+19): Thomas Hardy, his literary importance and the critical appreciation of Jude the Obscure Week XIV (Dec.
+26): Overall evaluation, wrap-up - IV.
+Method of Instruction: The course will begin with introductory lectures which will later on be followed by a close study of the novels through critical discussions in the class room. - V. Requirements: Full attendance is unconditionally required.
 More than 11 hours of absence will result in F1.
 The students are expected to read the novels in advance.
-Reading secondary sources related to the Victorian era and the novels is essential to broaden the students' perspectives.
-VI.
-Assessments: There will be two midterm examinations, study questions, a term paper (up to 5 pages, MLA style), and a final exam.
+Reading secondary sources related to the Victorian era and the novels are essential to broaden the students' perspectives. - VI.
+Assessments: There will be two midterm examinations, a short research paper (up to 5 pages, MLA style), and a final exam.
 Participation to class discussions will make up 5% of the total grade.
 In grading the exam papers %25 of the total mark will be taken off for grammar mistakes and writing errors.
-Midterm I: 15% Midterm II: 15% Study questions: 5% Class participation: 5% Term Paper: %10 Final: %50 VI.
+Midterm I: 15% Midterm II: 15% Class participation: 5% Term Paper: %15 Final: %50 VI.
 Suggested Text Books: